sindresorhus/resolve-pkg/readme.md

 - [resolve-cwd](https://github.com/sindresorhus/resolve-cwd) - Resolve the path of a module from the current working directory
 - [resolve-from](https://github.com/sindresorhus/resolve-from) - Resolve the path of a module from a given path
+- [resolve-global](https://github.com/sindresorhus/resolve-global) - Resolve the path of a globally installed module
 - [import-from](https://github.com/sindresorhus/import-from) - Import a module from a given path
 - [import-cwd](https://github.com/sindresorhus/import-cwd) - Import a module from the current working directory
 - [import-lazy](https://github.com/sindresorhus/import-lazy) - Import a module lazily